suecom/flexadmin/README.md

 Styling is taken from CoreUIs AdminLTE template (https://github.com/ColorlibHQ/AdminLTE/releases/tag/v3.0.5), and I apologise in advance for my lack of UI design skills.
 Maybe you could improve it?

+BEWARE: Any app using the Flex Integration API has to contain the client secret, so unless this app is broken in two (backend/UI), this is a necassary compromise.
+As such the web app exposes the Flex Integration API secret!
+I suggest you don't expose the app outside your organization.

 ## Quick start

 You will need: